yilisharcs/quarrel.nvim/README.md

 Important to note that this plugin does not:
 - Change directories automatically.
 Use [mini.misc](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-misc.md) with `setup_auto_root()`.
-- Provide a UI to modify the arglist.
-Use [fzf-lua](https://github.com/ibhagwan/fzf-lua) with `:FzfLua args`.
+- Provide a way to jump to an arg file.
+Use [fzf-lua](https://github.com/ibhagwan/fzf-lua) with `:FzfLua args` or aforementioned keybindings.

 > [!NOTE]
 >